Support us | Visit us | Contact us

 This course helps researchers understand the relationship between science and industry, and what it means to be a scientific entrepreneur.

 The course is only available for Research Fellows funded by the Royal Society or Biotechnology and Biological Sciences Research Council (BBSRC).

-In the first two-day module, participants explore the role of science in the economy, the evolution of science in the UK, and the changing nature of the university.
-They also consider the relationship between science and industry, with a particular focus on understanding how science leads to the creation of new opportunities for industry.
-There are also sessions focusing on the changing nature of scientific careers led by a scientist who has also worked in industry or created new ventures based on their research.
+In this two day module participants will explore the role of science in the economy and the relationship between science and industry with a focus on understanding how science research leads to the creation of new opportunities for industry.
+There is also a session led by a successful scientific entrepreneur who will talk about their route from science to industry and entrepreneurship.

 The course is only available to Research Fellows funded by the Royal Society or Biotechnology and Biological Sciences Research Council (BBSRC).

 It is held at The Royal Society at Chicheley Hall, home of the Kavli Royal Society International Centre in Buckinghamshire.

 Next course dates:2013/14Scientific Entrepreneurship - 28-30 January 20142014/15Science and the Economy - 3-4 June 2014Leadership Effectiveness - 14-16 October 2014Scientific Entrepreneurship - 13-15 January 2015